Members

 Greta Pastore • MS • Graduate 2018 • gpasto2@uic.edu

 “I graduated in Biomedical Engineering at Politecnico di Milano (Italy) in July 2016.
-Now, I am part of a Joint Program between Politecnico di Milano and UIC, where I am currently working on my Master Thesis.
-My research is focused on the development of a discreet wearable device that can track the tongue movements during speech.”
+I joined the double degree program between Politecnico di Milano and UIC, where I am worked on my Master Thesis.
+My research was focused on the development of a discreet wearable device that could track tongue movements during speech.”

 LinkedIn